Magic's Moritz Wagner: Remains out indefinitely

 1 min read

-Wagner (knee) won't play Wednesday against the Knicks and doesn't have a return timetable.
+Wagner (knee) won't play Tuesday against the Nets and remains without a timetable for a return.

-Wagner is still recovering from his ACL injury and doesn't appear close to making his season debut.
-He can be considered week-to-week until Orlando releases an official update.
+Wagner continues to recover from his ACL injury, but the Magic haven't given any indication that he's close to a return.

 More News